For out of olde feldes, as men seyeth,

 The performance lasts for one hour and is suitable for ages 16 and up.

-I’m currently in the very early stages of research for two new storytelling projects:
+I’m currently in the early stages of research for a new story project:

 Mappa Mundi: a telling of the Hereford Mappa Mundi (map of the world), c.
 1300.
 This incredible map is full of stories, including the exploits of Hercules, tales of Alexander the Great, saints and giants, and grisly acts of cannibalism.
 Look out for the monsters lurking at the edges of the map…